 3. If you’re not sure if you can hide somewhere, ask somebody.
 (The “somebody” could possibly be your pet sea turtle, but I may have misunderstood.)

 4. You have to count all the way to 10.
-(I’m assuming Bennett was skipping numbers along the way.)
+(I’m assuming Blake was skipping numbers along the way.)

 5. You can’t look for someone where they wouldn’t be.
 (Like in the trash can.)

 6. Don’t accidentally sit on someone who might be hiding under a chair.
 (If you knew my children, you wouldn’t even wonder.)